SJS Kids Week

 Mild cases of SJS can cause irritation and dry eyes; in severe cases, it can lead to extensive tissue damage and scarring that can result in blindness.

 In 2010, these survivors and their families came together for the first time for a unique event - Stevens Johnson Syndrome Kids Week.
-SJS Kids Week, held annually at the end of July, is dedicated to the treatment of complex corneal disease and emotional support of pediatric SJS patients and their families.
+SJS Kids Week, held at the end of July, is dedicated to the treatment of complex corneal disease and emotional support of pediatric SJS patients and their families.

-Lynette Johns, O.D., who treats many of BFS’ pediatric SJS patients, was moved by the isolation experienced by these children and envisioned a special week of treatment, care and fellowship.
+Lynette Johns, O.D., who treated many of BFS’ pediatric SJS patients, was moved by the isolation experienced by these children and envisioned a special week of treatment, care and fellowship.
 Families stay together in three large homes at the nearby Walker Center and while treatment is the primary goal of the week, it is also filled with fun activities, facilitated conversations and group dinners to create a strong, vibrant and connected community.

 And what incredible community has developed – barriers have fallen and friendships have grown.
 Imagine the joy of parents who had spoken by phone or online for years, embracing each other for the first time.
 Picture six amazing teenage girls learning that they had many things in common as they shared the intimate details of their lives.
 See the younger boys running, jumping and playing together with sheer joy.